bit-bots/bitbots_main/README.md

 ======

 This is the vision package of the Hamburg Bit-Bots.
-We use the wolves_image_provider_v4l package as image provider.
+We use the wolves_image_provider package as image provider.
 Settings considering the vision are set in the visionparams.yaml (bitbots_vision/config/visionparams.yaml).
 To be able to test new parameters, the debug_visionparams.yaml are provided.
 These are used when the vision is